nmelehan/docs/docs/applications/configuration-management/beginners-guide-to-puppet/index.md

 -- Bundled with this catalog request, the agent includes a set of [facts](#facts), or intrinsic attributes, about the node system.
 These facts will be used by the Master to determine which resources should be applied.
 - The Master compiles the catalog using the Puppet codebase you've written and the facts supplied by the node.
 - The Master sends the catalog to the node, and the agent software applies the changes the catalog describes.

+### site.pp

+Specify where the site.pp file lives, when it is used (link to #the-agent-run)/what it does, how node classification works, including info on regex name matching and other custom classifier matching schemes for nodes.

+### The modulepath

+The directory that holds your modules on the Master is the *modulepath*.
+The modulepath can be revealed by running the `config` command:

+    sudo puppet config print modulepath

+{{< output >}}
+/etc/puppetlabs/code/environments/production/modules:/etc/puppetlabs/code/modules:/usr/share/puppet/modules
+{{< /output >}}

+{{< note >}}
+The modulepath is specified by the Puppet environment.
+[Environments](https://puppet.com/docs/puppet/4.10/environments_about.html) let you group agent nodes according to the different aspects of your development workflow, e.g. production, testing, and so on.
+{{< /note >}}

+Puppet will search for manifests within the directories in the modulepath in the order that they appear.

 ### Facts